Does Social Media Have a Future — Or Is It Just a Stepping Stone to the Next Big Thing?

 This installment sees a further evolution of the concept, namely, an expansion of participants in the conversation to four, adding Don Kerr and Kevin Pashuk for this conversation.

 The idea is to increase the diversity of opinion, in the service of continuing to demonstrate that writers who like and respect one another can, nevertheless, disagree and engage in genuine disagreement and discussion.

 So, without further ado, I give you “(HE SAID...HE SAID) ^2”.

-PHIL: Early social media began with chat rooms and forum boards where users could post ideas and opinions, upon which other users could comment — in text.
-Then we saw the emergence of platforms where users could add graphic images and photos to their posts.
-And more recently, sound and video via YouTube and YT-type connections.
+PHIL: Early social media began with chat rooms and forum boards, where users could post ideas and opinions, upon which other users could comment — in text.
+Then we saw the emergence of platforms where users could add graphic images and photos.
+And more recently, sound and video via YouTube and similar connections.
 Just a week or two ago, beBee implemented its “live buzz” feature, which puts live audio-video directly on their site, in a way that encourages people to speak, rather than write.

 No doubt, some will say this evolution into a true multimedia medium is a good thing.
 But personally, I am not so sure.

-For I suspect that it will increasingly degrade the ability of our society to focus for more than a brief minute, if that, on any topic.
+I suspect it will increasingly degrade the ability of our society to focus for more than a brief minute, if that, on any topic.

 Canadian advertising and marketing guru, Marshall McLuhan said in the 60s that, “The medium is the message.”
-Could it be that his well known, and sometimes perplexing statement was actually a prediction of today’s current evolution in “communication”?
+Could it be that his well known, at the time obscure statement was actually a prediction of today’s evolution in “communication”?

 Does social media have a future, in any form that we are likely to recognize readily?
 Or are we going to see content ever further subordinated to, and immersed in presentation, in an evolved form of … god knows what?